manwhocantbemoved/fintech-transactions/README.md

 The company should also regularly review transactions with an unknown fraud status.
 Since these transactions have a higher average transaction amount than legitimate transactions, investigating them may help identify unresolved fraud cases or improve the accuracy of fraud classification.

 **4.)** Since e-wallet usage experienced notable growth during the first half of 2026, the company should continue investing in its e wallet infrastructure and promotional initiatives.
 Encouraging merchants and customers to adopt e wallet payments can capitalize on this growing trend while maintaining support for card payments in countries where they remain the preferred payment method.

+#**VI.
+Key Assumptions & Limitations**
+Exchange rates were converted using modern PHP conversion rates.
+RFM thresholds (100k PHP, 10 transactions, 180 days) were manually defined for this project.
+Duplicate records were removed based on the implemented SQL logic.
+Fraud labels marked as "Unknown" could not be verified against actual outcomes.
+Currency conversion assumes a fixed exchange rate rather than historical daily rates.